New Viewpoint and Algorithms for Water-Filling Solutions in Wireless Communications: A New Viewpoint of Water-filling Solutions

 The difference of P2 to the original one P1 is in the constraints $h_l(p_k)$'s.
-As P2 is convex, the following KKT conditions are necessary and sufficient for the optimal solution \cite{Boyd04}: where $\mu$ and $\lambda_l$'s are the Lagrange multipliers corresponding to the sum power constraint and per-subchannel constraints, respectively.
+When P2 is convex (e.g., when $h_l(p_k)\le 0$ can be transformed to a convex constraint on $p_k$), the following KKT conditions are necessary and sufficient for the optimal solution \cite{Boyd04}: where $\mu$ and $\lambda_l$'s are the Lagrange multipliers corresponding to the sum power constraint and per-subchannel constraints, respectively.

-There are no unified methods or efficient algorithms to find the solution values of P2 in the literature.
 By following the ideas proposed in previous subsections, we can solve this challenging problem by considering two situations: 1) all conditions $h_l(p_k)$'s are inactive (i.e., not satisfied with equality) and 2) at least one of $h_l(p_k)$'s is active (i.e., satisfied with equality).
 The first situation leads to the same solution as P1.
 For the second one, the results for P1 can be applied for the power allocation among subchannels with inactive $h_l(p_k)$'s and solutions for subchannels with active $h_l(p_k)$'s can be found by solving $h_l(p_k)=0$.
 In the following sections, we will solve the generalized problem considering several different cases.

-{\textbf{Remark:} The difference between our work and \cite{PeterHe2013} can be summarized as the difference between geometric and algebraic viewpoints.
+\textbf{Remark:} The difference between our work and \cite{PeterHe2013} can be summarized as the difference between geometric and algebraic viewpoints.
 Each cannot include the other as its special case and each has its own advantages and characteristics.
 Compared with the geometric logic, our logic has less geometric meanings.
-On the other hand, with the algebraic viewpoint, our method can cover more mathematical formulations and tries to give a unified way for a broad range of water-filling solutions and water-filling algorithms.}
+On the other hand, with the algebraic viewpoint, our method can cover more mathematical formulations and tries to give a unified way for a broad range of water-filling solutions and water-filling algorithms.